Comparisonπͺ Fitness & Wellness

 Two of the biggest names in digital fitness go head to head.
 Here is which subscription is worth your money in 2026.

 If you want structured, coached workouts you can do at home without a gym membership, Apple Fitness+ and the Peloton App are the two most polished options on the market.
-They cost roughly the same, but they are built on very different philosophies โ and picking the wrong one means paying for a service that quietly goes unused.
+They are built on very different philosophies β and after Peloton's late-2025 price hike, they no longer cost the same.
+Picking the wrong one means paying for a service that quietly goes unused.

 This is where the two services genuinely diverge.

 The Peloton App is built around depth.
-Cycling and running are obviously the flagship disciplines โ Peloton has invested more in those categories than almost anyone โ but the strength, yoga, and outdoor audio content are also genuinely excellent.
-Instructors like Cody Rigsby and Robin Arzon have real fanbases, and the sense of community baked into live classes and leaderboards is something Apple Fitness+ does not replicate.
+Cycling and running are the flagship disciplines β Peloton has invested more in those categories than almost anyone β but the strength, yoga, and outdoor audio content are also genuinely excellent.
+Instructors like Cody Rigsby and Robin ArzΓ³n have real fanbases, and the sense of community baked into live classes and leaderboards is something Apple Fitness+ does not replicate.
+Just remember that the unlimited cycling and running live on the pricier App+ tier.

 Pros